NansD/notes/content/blog/An elegant solution for memory leaks in React/An elegant solution for memory leaks in React.md

 ---

-# An elegant solution for memory leaks in React

 When working with asynchronous calls, for example API calls, you might have encountered this error :

 `Can't perform a React state update on an unmounted component.
 This is  a no-op, but it indicates a memory leak in your application.
 To fix,  cancel all subscriptions and asynchronous tasks in a useEffect cleanup  function.`